Pritam-Stats/The-Brain-Obsidian/001 Daily Tasks/22 July 2025, Tue.md

 ## Target
 - [ ] ML Project start
+	- [ ] If needed GFG Data Science course will help do the revision
 - [ ] DSA Sigma Recursion
 - [ ] Sigma Development
+- [ ] Though for an small calculator app project, EMI and FD calculator
 ### Plan for the Day
 - Will try to start with DSA if around or before 10AM.
 Afternoon after 12 will start ML.